ekedonald/HNG-11/Stage-1/README.md

 This sets `rwx` permissions, user and group ownership to the user's home directory.

-## Validate Bash Script
+## Implementation Of The Linux User Creation Bash Script

-Log into your Ubuntu server and take the following steps to verify the functionality of the `create_user.sh` script:
+Log into your Ubuntu server and take the following steps to create and verify the functionality of the `create_user.sh` script:

 1. Create the `create_user.sh` script using the following command.